Friday, May 5, 2017

 • Background Information On The Historical Development Of Auricular Confession:

 -The idea of auricular confession evolved over centuries, influenced by various cultural, theological, and pastoral needs.
-While it’s lovely to anchor practices in tradition, we must remember that religious practices are inherently historical and subject to change.
-To declare that the Catholic Church’s process of confession was “always understood” in a certain way neglects the evolution and flexibility present in the early Christian community.
+To declare that the Roman Catholic Church’s process of confession was “always understood” in a certain way neglects the evolution and flexibility present in the early Christian community.
 For example, St. Augustine’s confessions were personal reflections more than a template for communal practice, and his interpretations cannot be straightforwardly equated with modern sacramental confession.

 -The early Christians viewed confession as a public matter.
 It was specifically pertinent to grave sins against other people.
 Confession of sin could only be done once to an offended party.
 The early church did not see sins forgiven through a priest through judicial absolution when confessed.
 It was not until the end of the second to early third centuries that we begin to see penances being introduced into the Christian church as a means of obtaining forgiveness of sins from God.